Applications must comply with eligibility and submission requirements

 - Lawfully Admitted Permanent Resident: a notarized signed statement certifying that you have legal verification of such status and scanned copy of Permanent Resident Card (USCIS Form I‐551)

-3. Mentoring Agreement: Please upload your form once your mentor has signed.
+3. Mentoring Agreement: Please upload your Mentoring Agreement Form once your mentor has signed.

 Questions?
 Email My Linh Novotny at ctsc‐firstname.lastname@example.org